Siddhesh200419/pl-sql-project/README.md

 6. **Deployment**: Deploy the system for use by travel agencies and customers.
 7. **Maintenance and Updates**: Regularly update the system based on user feedback and changing requirements.

-## Conclusion

-The **Tourism and Travel Management System** aims to enhance the efficiency of travel agencies and improve the overall experience for travelers.
-By leveraging the power of Oracle PL/SQL, this system will provide a robust and scalable solution for managing travel-related activities, ultimately contributing to the growth of the tourism industry.
 # steps (you can add snapshot)